pytest-dev/pytest-flask/docs/features.rst

 ``--no-start-live-server`` - don’t start live server automatically
 ``````````````````````````````````````````````````````````````````

-By default the server is starting automatically whenever you reference
+By default the server will start automatically whenever you reference
 ``live_server`` fixture in your tests.
 But starting live server imposes some
 high costs on tests that need it when they may not be ready yet.
 To prevent
 that behaviour pass ``--no-start-live-server`` into your default options (for